fcrepo4-labs/fcrepo-api-x/README.md

 * point your browser to Fuseki at `http://${ADDR}:3030/fcrepo-triple-index`
 	* You should see some triples!
 	* Note, ths indexing process is asynchronous, so there may be a delay before these are visible
-* Look at the Fedora as seen through the Amherst API-X proof of concept `http://${ADDR}:8081/fcrepo/rest`
 * Look at Fedora as seen through a simple reverse proxy service `http://${ADDR}:8082/fcrepo/rest`

 ## Contributing